b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 # Data Stuff
-UBT has three data containers:
-- Variables,
-- Constants,
-- and Blocks.
+UBT has two types of data; Variables and Constants.

 Data types are dynamic; Variables and Constants can both hold one 'piece' of data which can be used in a few different ways.

 *For example, the word 'false' is both a string and the boolean opposite of 'true', the number 123 is also a string '123'.*

-The only difference between Constants and Variables is that Variables can be set and then called later in the process using a Variable block, whereas Constants exist only in the block they are defined in.
+Constants only 'exist' inside the block they are placed into - they cannot be referenced in another block and cannot be changed or updated.

+Variables have a name that can be used to access and update the data at different times during the script execution.

+Both data and logic blocks can be collected into a sequence using the Set Block.

 Blocks are ordered collections of other blocks (including other Blocks).
-They can act as arrays (get, set) or be used to define how logic flows.
+They can act as arrays (get, push, *set, *remove*) or be used to define how logic flows.
 A Block is similar to a Variable in that once it is set, it can be called upon later in the process using a Block reference.
 See blocks, variables and constants in action below:

 <div id="data">
 <iframe class='embeddedblocks' style="width:100%; zoom:1.0; height:400px; overflow: hidden;"  scrolling="no" src="{{ site.url }}/WIP/#tutorialData"></iframe>